JordanMartinez/purescript-cookbook/recipes/BigIntJs/README.md

-# BigInt
+# BigIntJs

-This recipe shows how to print, create, and use values of the `BigInt` type in either the node.js or web browser console.
+This recipe shows how to print, create, and use values of the `BigIntJs` type in either the node.js or web browser console.

 ## Expected Behavior: